 Many of our tutors have worked in industry, as well as being active researchers in the field of business and management.
 This combination of practitioner-led teaching, backed by the latest research, means you can look forward to insightful, up-to-the-minute teaching that will equip you to take your management career to the next level.

 Watch: The learning and teaching experience

-The Postgraduate Certificate is made up of four modules.
-You will need to choose at least two of the four core modules below.
-You can also choose up to two option modules.
+The Postgraduate Certificate is made up of two core modules and two optional modules.